CUBRID/cubrid-manual/en/sql/partition.rst

     * Multi-key range optimization (for details, see :ref:`multi-key-range-opt`)
     * INDEX JOIN

-Partitioning key and Charset, Collation
+Partitioning Key and Charset, Collation
 ----------------------------------------

 Partitioning keys and partition definition must have the same character set.
 The following query will return an error: